The Mystic Zephyrs 4

 Second, sound quality.
 For a tiny studio out in the boondocks, Two:Dot maintained very high technical standards.
 And Two:Dot of course used analog equipment, which later was rendered obsolete by the digital revolution.
 Many audiophiles nowadays revile the sound of digital recordings and thrill to the sound of a well-made analog album, including those cut at Two:Dot.

 Third, the cultural context.
 If a record gives off the right vibe, redolent of the late ’60s, then it will be cherished as an endearing artifact of that tie-dyed, paisley-patterned period that began with “Sgt.
-Pepper.”
+Pepper.”“The late ’60s, early ’70s psych stuff is very interesting to collectors,” Dumont says.
+“Especially when it was released locally.”

 The problem for collectors is that most Two:Dot albums were not in fact very psychedelic.
 Many a psych-folk aficionado has ponied up for a rare Two:Dot title by the likes of the Guys and Dolls or Mountain Glory, only to find himself in possession of a mediocre country-rock album, or one with a Christian theme.
-Even more problematic is “Maybe,” a very rare Two:Dot album by the groovy-sounding Mystic Zephyrs 4.
+Even more problematic is “Maybe,” a very rare Two:Dot album by the groovy-sounding Mystic Zephyrs 4.
 Collectors who shell out hundreds of dollars for a copy may be disappointed to learn that the Zephyrs in question were four squeaky-clean teenage siblings from Ventura, whose album is rather less trippy than advertised.
 Back it goes on the online auction market with a new and somewhat desperate sales pitch, such as this one (actual ad):

 “Incredibly strange and rare original private press from 1974!
 Incompetent teen-age family band with sincere pop songs and positive vibes.
 The drummer is only 12!
 May be your only chance to grab this highly sought after and mega-rare artifact!”